TandsPM/quizBusters/THEPLAN.md

 # THE PLAN:

 ### MVD Features
-* users can create quizzes
+* Registered users can create quizzes
   * constructive forms for creating quizzes
   * multiple choice forms and text forms available
   * privacy: users can make their quiz unlisted (url can be visited)

-* users can attempt a quiz
+* all users can attempt a quiz
   * users can see the results of their recent attempt
-  * users can share a link to the result of their attempt
+  * users can share a link to the result of their attempt // quiz_result/:id

 * tumblr/pinterest style homepage/dashboard of all extant quizzes
   * users can share a link to a single quiz